flatbill/eleventy-netlify-boilerplate/posts/fourthpost.md

 title: The Joy and Sorrow of Markdown
 date: 2020-08-05T00:00:00.000Z
 author: Nobody Cares
 summary: I am taking over fourthpost .md   to write some handy tips about markdown.
-Yes, this is opinioned.
-Yes, I am grouchy today.
 A goal--  learn enough about markdown, to see if I could adopt an approach to web pages, where I use markdown files for the content (mostly text), and rely on the web page programming to do the layout and format.
 tags:
-  - environment
-  - politics
   - programming
 ---
+#####

 ##### markdown file naming:
 This file is called fourthpost .md but maybe the name is unimportant?